Santa Maria Egiziaca a Forcella

-Santa Maria Egiziaca a Forcella (or church of Santa Maria Egiziaca all'Olmo) is a Baroque-style, Roman Catholic church located in the quartiere di Forcella, in the city of Naples, Italy;
+Santa Maria Egiziaca a Forcella, also known as the Church of Santa Maria Egiziaca all'Olmo, is a Baroque-style, Roman Catholic church located in the quartiere di Forcella, in the city of Naples, Italy.

 History

 The church was founded in 1342 under the patronage of Queen Sancha of Aragon.
 The queen and her husband were very devout; and Sancha herself entered a monastery of the Poor Clares after her husband's death.
 The church and attached buildings served as a Madgalen asylum, meant to shelter donne di mondo convertite (prostitutes).
 The titular saint, Mary of Egypt, had history of repenting a life of lust and prostitution, and converting herself into a saintly hermit.
 The function of the convent as a home for fallen women was later pursued mostly by Santa Maria Maddalena, and this church became attached to a small nunnery for aristocratic women.

 The church underwent reconstructions in 1500 by Gabriele d'Agnolo, and in 1684 by Dionisio Lazzari.
 The latter reconstruction gave the church its present Baroque appearance.
 The original facade faced the piazza dell'Olmo, and it is also sometimes named with the suffix all'Olmo.